wowococo/tomato-clock/README.md

 # tomato-clock 🍅
-Pomodoro Technique, this is a project to learn golang for me.
+Pomodoro Technique, this is a project to learn Golang for me.
 The project is inspired by 'Focus To-Do' application that I am using.
 The feature set is based on [antonmedv/countdown](https://github.com/antonmedv/countdown) and inspired by the [mum4k/termdash](https://github.com/mum4k/termdash) project.

 tomato-clock is a cross-platform terminal based app.